tavinathanson/taviblock/README.md

 3. **Sessions can overlap** - Unblock gmail, then later unblock slack - both stay unblocked independently
 4. **All state in SQLite** - No temporary files, no lock files - everything is in `/var/lib/taviblock/state.db`
 5. **State persists** - Survives restarts, sleep, terminal closures, and system crashes
+6. **Active enforcement** - Chrome tabs are closed within 10 seconds when domains are blocked

 ## Resilient Design